 The Reserve Banks are exempt from federal, state, and local taxes, except for taxes on real property.
-The Bank's real property taxes were \$3 million for each of the years ended December 31, 2015 and 2014, and are reported as a component of "Operating expenses: Occupancy" in the Statements of Income and Comprehensive Income.
+The Bank's real property taxes were \$3 million for each of the years ended December 31, 2016 and 2015, respectively, and are reported as a component of "Operating expenses: Occupancy" in the Statements of Operations.